Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Results

 \subsection{How is star formation distributed across the galaxy?}

 We show the radial SFR profiles measured directly from the \texttt{TNG50} snapshots in Figure 8.
 The SFR profile peaks in the central region and declines exponentially towards the outskirts.
 Unbarred galaxies exhibit central SFRs of \(\sim 0.15\)–\(0.28\,M_\odot\,\mathrm{yr}^{-1}\) at \(z \leq 1.25\), which then fall to \(\sim 0.02\)–\(0.05\,M_\odot\,\mathrm{yr}^{-1}\) by \(z = 2.5\).
-On the other hand barred galaxies maintain higher central SFRs, ranging from \(\sim 0.43\,M_\odot\,\mathrm{yr}^{-1}\) at \(z = 0\) up to \(\sim 0.59\) at \(z = 1.0\), then declining to \(\sim 0.17\) by \(z = 2.5\).
+On the other hand barred galaxies maintain higher central SFRs, ranging from \(\sim 0.43\, M_\odot\,\mathrm{yr}^{-1}\) at \(z = 0\) up to \(\sim 0.59\) at \(z = 1.0\), then declining to \(\sim 0.17\) by \(z = 2.5\).
 The radial distribution of SFR remains uniform in the unbarred MWAs at $z=0$ and $z=0.25$, but becomes steeper as we move to higher $z$.
 However, between barred and unbarred MWAs, barred ones consistently have more centrally concentrated star formation and are characterized by steeper slopes.
 The centrally concentrated SFR in barred MWAs is consistent with the smaller $Q_{T}$ and steep critical density and instability time scales observed in these galaxies.
-We also observe that the peak star formation does not consistently trend along the redshift.